BeaconCMS/beacon/guides/introduction/your-first-site.md

 ## Live Data

-We want to display the current yeat at the footer of the home page as the assign `<%= @current_year %>`.
+We want to display the current year at the footer of the home page as the assign `<%= @current_year %>`.
 In Beacon we use Live Data to create and modify assigns at runtime, let's do it.

 Go to http://localhost:4000/admin/my_site/live_data to create a new path `/` and then create a new assign named `current_year` using the `elixir` format with the following value: